 On March 18, 1996, Kelly S., her counsel, and two representatives of the Department convened for an adjudicatory hearing, at which time counsel for Kelly S. moved for a preadjudicatory improvement period.
-The Department did not object, and by order filed July 31, 1996, the circuit court granted Kelly S. a preadjudicatory improvement period of one year.
-By the same order, the circuit judge directed the Department to prepare a "family case plan" and ordered Kelly S. to complete a drug and
+See footnote 11 The Department did not object, and by order filed July 31, 1996, the circuit court granted Kelly S. a preadjudicatory improvement period of one year.
+See footnote 12 By the same order, the circuit judge directed the Department to prepare a "family case plan" See footnote 13 and ordered Kelly S. to complete a drug and alcohol treatment program before the end of the improvement period.
+On December 17, 1996, the Department filed a family case plan which outlined a plan for Kelly S.'s recovery from alcoholism and development of parenting skills.